YZzz10/Workforce-Attrition-and-Retention-Dashboard/README.md

 ## Project Objective
-To identify the main drivers and patterns of employee attrition across the organization and support targeted retention strategies, thereby improving overall workforce stability.
+havent edited To identify the main drivers and patterns of employee attrition across the organization and support targeted retention strategies, thereby improving overall workforce stability.

 ## Dataset Used